franklinqin0/blog/docs/algo/README.md

 Following is the structure for each blog:

 - picture or link of problem
-- code snippet if any
+- code snippet/driver code if any
 - solution
   - state the brute force solution
   - elaboration of algo